An Experiment on a Bird in the Air Pump: Historical background

-By the time Wright painted his picture in 1768, air pumps were a relatively commonplace scientific instrument, and itinerant "lecturers in natural philosophy"—usually more showmen than scientists—often performed the "animal in the air pump experiment" as the centrepiece of their public demonstration.
+By the time Wright painted his picture in 1768, air pumps were a relatively commonplace scientific instrument, and itinerant "lecturers in natural philosophy"—usually more showmen than scientists—often performed the "animal in the air pump experiment" as the centerpiece of their public demonstration.
 These were performed in town halls and other large buildings for a ticket-buying audience, or were booked by societies or for private showings in the homes of the well-off, the setting suggested in both of Wright's demonstration pieces.
 One of the most notable and respectable of the travelling lecturers was James Ferguson FRS, a Scottish astronomer and probable acquaintance of Joseph Wright (both were friends of John Whitehurst).
 Ferguson noted that a "lungs-glass" with a small air-filled bladder inside was often used in place of the animal, as using a living creature was "too shocking to every spectator who has the least degree of humanity".

-The full moon in the picture is significant as meetings of the Lunar Circle (renamed the Lunar Society by 1775) were timed to make use of its light when travelling.
+The full moon in the picture is significant as meetings of the Lunar Circle (renamed the Lunar Society by 1775) were timed to make use of its light when traveling.

-Wright met Erasmus Darwin in the early 1760s, probably through their common connection of John Whitehurst, first consulting Darwin about ill health in 1767 when he stayed in the Darwin household for a week.
+Wright met Erasmus Darwin in the early 1760s, probably through their mutual connection, John Whitehurst In 1767, Wright first consulted Darwin regarding health concerns and stayed with the Darwin family for a week.
 The energy and vivacity of both Erasmus and Mary (Polly) Darwin impressed Wright.
 In the 1980s Eric Evans (National Gallery) suggested that Darwin is the figure in the left foreground who holds a watch.
 As this composed timekeeper is not consistent with Darwin's flamboyant character, it is more likely that this is Dr William Small.
 The attention to timekeeping fits with Dr Small's role as the social secretary for the Lunar Circle.
 Small returned from Virginia in 1764 and established his practice in Birmingham in 1765, consistent with this being a meeting in 1767.
 The profile and wig of this figure are consistent with a contemporary portrait of Small by Tilly Kettle.